aristanetworks/anta/examples/instructions.md

 - No overlay configuration.
 - 1 loopback per device.
 - Default VRF only.
-- MLAG on leaves
+- MLAG on leaves.
-- No BFD, ISIS, OSPF
+- No BFD, ISIS, OSPF.

 ## Clone the repository